Daily Digest Of Tech Policy News And Updates (April 15, 2021)

 “The AdaniConneX JV will focus on building a network of hyperscale data centers in India, starting with the Chennai, Navi Mumbai, Noida, Vizag and Hyderabad markets.
 Development and construction at these sites have already begun,” the company said at the time.

 On Thursday, the Greater Noida Industrial Development Authority allotted land to AEL for the proposed data centre.
 Adani was alloted 39,146 square metres of land by the Noida Authority, which had allotted a total of 199,848 sq metres of land to various tech companies.
-While Adani Enterprises to invest Rs 2,500 crore in the Noida project, the authority expects investments worth of Rs 3,870 crore to come into the region, generating nearly 50,000 jobs.
+While Adani Enterprises plans to invest Rs 2,500 crore in the project, the authority expects investments worth of Rs 3,870 crore to come into the region.

 The Adani Group is clearly one of the most dominant players in the infrastructure sector.
-It is the second largest airport operator in the country today, owns several mines and has a large network of gas and renewable energy projects.
-It operates one of the busiest ports in the country in Gujarat, and could grab a third of all port traffic in India.
+It is the second largest airport operator in the country today, it owns several mines and has a large network of gas and renewable energy projects.
+It operates one of the busiest ports in the country in Gujarat, and could soon grab a third of all port traffic in India.
 The group is reportedly eyeing railway projects as well.

 The 55-year old billionaire is now the second richest person in the country with a net-worth of $50.5 billion.
 Last week, the market cap of Adani’s six listed entities crossed $100 billion, only the third Indian group to do so.

 The Adani Group has so far stayed out of the technology space.
-But with the likes Microsoft’s Azure and Amazon Web Services virtually running a duo-poly in the data centre industry in India, clearly Gautam Adani sees a massive opportunity in this area given the rising demand of cloud storage by both institutions and startup clients.
+But with the demand for cloud computing growing, from institutions and startups, and the likes Microsoft’s Azure and Amazon Web Services virtually running a duo-poly in the data centre industry in India, clearly Gautam Adani sees a massive opportunity in this area.
 AEL said that the two companies will invest significant amounts of capital over the next decade to build a pan-India “green data centre platform.”

 Read: